 - Meeting with the client to review their case and determine its validity

-- Launch a full investigation into the incident, injuries, and value of the claim
+- Launching a full investigation into the incident, injuries, and value of the claim

-- When possible, negotiate a fair settlement with the insurer
+- Negotiating a fair settlement with the insurer––if possible

-If the insurance company does not offer a fair settlement agreement, we can still file a lawsuit and ask the judge to award you the compensation they believe you deserve based on the facts of your case.
-If we wait and do not file an insurance claim until the last minute of this period, we may not have this option.
+If the insurance company does not offer a fair settlement agreement, we can still file a lawsuit and ask the judge to award you the funds they believe you deserve.
+If we wait and do not file an insurance claim until the last minute, we may not have this option.

-The personal injury team at D. Miller and Associates, PLLC can help you understand your options if you want to try to get compensation after suffering an injury because of someone else’s negligence in Texas.
-We can explain how the laws apply in your case, and why it is essential to act quickly.
-We will help you build a claim against the at-fault party, and fight for the compensation we believe you deserve.
+The personal injury team at D. Miller and Associates, PLLC, can help you understand your options if you were injured by negligence in Texas.
+We can explain how the laws apply in your case and why it is essential to act quickly.
+We will help you build a claim against the at-fault party and fight for the funds we believe you deserve.

-We offer free case review and handle personal injury cases on a contingency basis.
-You owe us no attorney’s fees unless we can recover compensation on your behalf.
-Call us today at 1-713-850-8600 for your complimentary initial consultation with a member of our legal team.
+We offer free case reviews where you can learn about your options.
+Call us today at 713-850-8600 for your complimentary initial consultation with a member of our legal team.